Empire Diaries Desk

 India’s own SPRs or crude oil facilities are in Visakhapatnam (Andhra Pradesh), Mangalore (Karnataka) and Padur (Karnataka), while more facilities are coming up in Chandikhol (Odisha) and Bikaner (Rajasthan).

 These facilities are owned and managed by the ISPRL (Indian Strategic Petroleum Reserves Limited).
-It is Indian company that is a subsidiary of the OIDB (Oil Industry Development Board), which is controlled by India’s petroleum and natural gas ministry.
+It is an Indian company that is a subsidiary of the OIDB (Oil Industry Development Board), which is controlled by India’s petroleum and natural gas ministry.

 The ISPRL’s reserves are estimated to have a storage capacity for the country that would last 10 days at the most.
 These reserves apart, India also has a number of crude oil refineries.
 Separately, these oil refineries have a storage capacity that would last 65 days.